Skyscraper

+Skyscrapers first appeared in the United States at the end of the 19th century, especially in the cities of Chicago and New York City.
+Following a building boom across the western world in the early 20th century, skyscraper development was halted in the 1930s by the Great Depression, and did not resume until the 1950s.
+A skyscraper boom in the downtowns of many American cities took place during the 1960s to 1980s.
+Towards the second half of the 20th century, skyscrapers began to be built more frequently outside the United States, particularly in East Asia and Southeast Asia during the 1990s.
+China has since overtaken the United States as the country with the most skyscrapers.
+Skyscrapers are an increasingly global phenomenon, and can be found in over 70 countries.

+There are over 7 thousand skyscrapers over 150 m (492 ft) in height worldwide, most of which were built in the 21st century.
+Over three-quarters of skyscrapers taller than 150 m (492 ft) are located in Asia.
+Eighteen cities in the world have more than 100 skyscrapers that are taller than 150 m, most recently Toronto and Singapore in 2025.
+The city with the most skyscrapers in the world is Hong Kong, with 569 skyscrapers, followed by Shenzhen in China with 444, New York City with 317, and Dubai in the United Arab Emirates with 270.
+Dubai is home to the tallest skyscraper in the world, the Burj Khalifa.

 Definition

-The term "skyscraper" was first applied to buildings of steel-framed construction of at least 10 storeys in the late 19th century, a result of public amazement at the tall buildings being built in major American cities like New York City, Philadelphia, Boston, Chicago, Detroit, and St. Louis.
+The term "skyscraper" was first applied to buildings of steel-framed construction of at least 10 stories in the late 19th century, a result of public amazement at the tall buildings being built in major American cities like New York City, Philadelphia, Boston, Chicago, Detroit, and St. Louis.

 The first steel-frame skyscraper was the Home Insurance Building, originally 10 stories with a height of 42 m, in Chicago in 1885; two additional stories were added.
-Some point to Philadelphia's 10-storey Jayne Building (1849–50) as a proto-skyscraper, or to New York's seven-floor Equitable Life Building, built in 1870.
+Some point to Philadelphia's 10-story Jayne Building (1849–50) as a proto-skyscraper, or to New York's seven-floor Equitable Life Building, built in 1870.
 Steel skeleton construction has allowed for today's supertall skyscrapers now being built worldwide.
 The nomination of one structure versus another being the first skyscraper, and why, depends on what factors are stressed.

-The structural definition of the word skyscraper was refined later by architectural historians, based on engineering developments of the 1880s that had enabled construction of tall multi-storey buildings.
+The structural definition of the word skyscraper was refined later by architectural historians, based on engineering developments of the 1880s that had enabled construction of tall multi-story buildings.
 This definition was based on the steel skeleton—as opposed to constructions of load-bearing masonry, which passed their practical limit in 1891 with Chicago's Monadnock Building.